uLipe/uLipeRtosV4/README.md

 - Port file formed by two simple files in C and Assembly, simple to port;
 - Single header kernel, put on you application and enjoy.

+# Recommended processor resources

+- 4KB of Code targeted memory(ROM);
+- 5KB of Data memory (RAM)¹²

+¹ considering 1KB of heap usage
+² 3KB is overhead used by the dynamic memory allocator.

 # Basic Usage

 - uLipeRtos was built to be simple in its essence;